How to draw an eagle owl. Step-by-step drawing tutorial.

 The feathers on the bird grow in a certain direction, so you need to draw them correctly, too.

 Step 7.
 Continue detailing the feathers on the eagle owl's head.

 Our owl drawing is starting to get more detailed - we have drawn the owl's head and eyes.
 Then we started to detail the feathers on its head.

 Step 8.
 Continue detailing the feathers of the eagle owl.

 We continue to draw with a pencil.
-Here you can already emphasize with a softer pencil the eyes and the dark contour around the owl mask.
+Here, you can start to emphasize the eyes and the dark contour around the owl mask with a softer pencil.